Leave a Message

 Takeaway:

-A: By making clear pricing and positioning decisions before listing, when buyer expectations are still forming.
+A: By making precise pricing and positioning decisions before going live, when buyer expectations are still unformed.
+Homes that launch aligned with how buyers compare options create immediate competition and sustained momentum from the first weekend.

 Example: